 Memorial University of Newfoundland is made better by the volunteers who work within its departments and organizations.
 Volunteering is a great way to develop work experience, as well as to grow as an individual.
 Memorial University supports volunteerism, and are a valuable asset to the University.

 The recruitment and usage of volunteers carries with it an inherent risk.
-Risk and Insurance Services would like to reduce that risk and ensure a positive volunteer experience; it is required that all participants in Memorial University volunteer opportunities sign a waiver releasing MUN from liability.
+Enterprise Risk Management would like to reduce that risk and ensure a positive volunteer experience; it is required that all participants in Memorial University volunteer opportunities sign a waiver releasing Memorial from liability.

 When utilizing volunteers within your department or organization it is important to keep in mind some general guidelines: